vorachet/bash-cli-template/README.md

 ###  A quick walk through the CLI interface after implementation

 This section gives a quick walk through the CLI interface after implementation.
-It is zero coding and configuration effort on providing the following interface because all interface interactions will be managed by bash.sh.
+It is zero coding and configuration effort on providing the following interfaces work.
+All interface interactions will be managed by bash.sh.

-#### Run helloworld CLI script with
+#### Basic informaton of your CLI

+The default script behavior is to show help messages if the user running the script without option and command.

 ![Logo](https://github.com/vorachet/bash-cli-template/raw/master/screenshot/1.jpg)